-DETERMINING DISPOSITION OF PASSENGERS AND VEHICLE
+DETERMINING DISPOSITION OF THE PASSENGERS AND THE VEHICLE

-Anytime you make an arrest where the arrested person was in a vehicle, you must make arrangements for protecting his vehicle and insuring the safety of the passengers while he is in your custody.
-Departmental policy often gives you direction in this area.
-If you do not have a departmental policy, then it is recommended the vehicle be towed to a secure location where it will be safe.
-If there is a sober friend or family member immediately available, he can take custody of the vehicle with the permission of the arrested person.
-Make sure any passengers in the vehicle are properly taken care of, don't just leave them in a parked vehicle if they can't legally drive.
-Remember, all passengers in the vehicle are also witnesses.
-Record their information.
+Anytime an arrest is made where the arrested person was in a vehicle, it is the arresting officer's responsibility to make arrangements for protecting the subject's vehicle and insuring the safety of the passengers.
+Departmental policy often gives specific direction in this area.
+The person responsible for the vehicle can give permission to leave the vehicle at the scene, to be removed as soon as possible, generally not more than 48 hours.
+If there is a sober friend or family member immediately available who can legally drive, that person can take custody of the vehicle with the permission of the arrested person.
+If not, it is recommended that the vehicle be towed to a safe, secure location.
+Ensure any passengers in the vehicle are properly taken care of and the disposition of the vehicle is appropriate.
+The passengers in the vehicle are also witnesses: Record their information.